leonardorib/gobarber-api/README.md

 API developed to be used by an application for barber shops appointments booking.
 Developed along the GoStack bootcamp carried out by Rocketseat.

 The platform allow users to make appointments with specified date and hour with providers **through the native mobile app**, not allowing conflicts in the providers schedule.
-The providers can then check out their schedule on this **React web app**, seeing upcoming customers.
+The providers can then check out their schedule on the **React web app**, seeing upcoming customers.

 ## :computer: Is it running?